lfe/docs/README.md

    to test.
 1. Once you are sure it's good, commit the changes.

+*Caution*: Do not run `(docs-gen:run)`, as that will generate an updated stable version of the docs (the contents of the `current`) directory.
+That is only done prior to a new release of LFE and/or the documentation site.
+Any PRs that update `current` will not be approved until those changes are removed (modulo typo fixes and the like).

+If you have called `(docs-gen:run)` by accident, simply to a `git checkout` of the `current` dir to under the docs regen.

 **Submission**

 1. Push to your fork on Github.